 “Zimbabwe to print first $100 trillion note” – CNN World LINK

 “How to Turn 100 Trillion Dollars Into Five and Feel Good About It” – Patrick McGroarty and Farai Mutsaka, Wall Street Journal Europe Edition LINK

-Posted on January 20, 2013, in Uncategorized and tagged banknotes, British Empire, collecting, ebay, Harare, hyperinflation, money, notaphily, Reserve Bank of Zimbabwe, Robert Mugabe, Zimbabwe, Zimbabwe dollar.
+Posted on January 20, 2013, in Features and tagged banknotes, British Empire, collecting, ebay, Harare, hyperinflation, money, notaphily, Reserve Bank of Zimbabwe, Robert Mugabe, Zimbabwe, Zimbabwe dollar.
 Bookmark the permalink.
 4 Comments.